 - The Statement of Changes in Fiduciary Net Position will also see significant changes.
 Pension, OPEB, and other trust funds will continue to present activity similarly as they have in the past; however, custodial funds will also report additions and deductions within the Statement of Changes in Fiduciary Net Position.
 This was not a requirement under the prior “Agency Fund” designation, but requires a change in accounting methodology for these types of funds.

 The standard requires additions and deductions reported on the Statement of Changes in Fiduciary Net Position to be disaggregated by source and type, respectively, with certain exceptions, which are discussed further below.
 For all fiduciary funds, a separate display of investment earnings, investment costs, and net investment earnings is required, as well as a separate display of administrative costs.
 Pension and OPEB plans should continue reporting in accordance with both GASB 67 and 74.
 The standard provides the exception that for assets expected to be held for three months or less, a government may report a single aggregated total for additions and a single aggregated total for deductions.
 An example of this would be property taxes collected for other governments.
 In this case, a single line “property taxes collected for other governments” and “property taxes distributed to other governments” is sufficient.

 It’s important to note that this standard is required to be applied retroactively for all periods presented, if practicable; therefore, a restatement of prior-year net position will be required in many instances.
-This will present certain challenges, especially in situations where an activity, like a defined contribution plan, is being reported on the financial statements for the first time.
+This will present certain challenges, especially in situations where an activity is being reported on the financial statements for the first time.
 Auditors will need to test the beginning of year balances in order to test the restatement.

 GASB 84: Action items